 Choosing a new career path (or improving the one you are already on) is one of the biggest stressors we can endure.
 It’s not just about picking an exciting new job.
 It’s FAR more than that!
 It takes focus, clarity, discipline, intuition, resilience and confidence to forge a path between potential and outcome.
 You may not feel you have those traits just now, but you WILL learn to develop them by flexing those muscles until they grow.

 As a change expert and career and business coach, I often see people jump from the frying pan and into the fire, making reactive decisions with no plan in place.
 It’s sad to see people leave great jobs, because they didn’t understand that the culture was the real problem, not the actual job itself.
 Similarly, people can be in the right job, but endure a bad company or a bad boss.
 If we are our own boss, then the grass looks greener for those who are not self-employed and get a steady and guaranteed income.
 However, all too often it is accurate to say that when we are unhappy in our inner world, it often appears like it is the fault of our outer world or career.

-Become Better-Equipped At Being Happy
+Become Better-Equipped At Realizing Happiness

-Not having developed the skillset, people are often ill-equipped at understanding how to squeezing the joy, purpose and potential out of the good career that is right in front of them.
+Not having developed the skillset, people are often ill-equipped at understanding how to squeeze the joy, purpose and potential out of the good career that is right in front of them.
 Such reactions and miscalculations are common in career transitions because people highly underestimate the natural blocks, resistances and struggles that are meant to arise when CHANGE and human nature collide.
 In fact, every person has blinds spots, triggers and insecurities that can impair their ability to see the forest for the trees during any life change.
 As such, teaching people HOW to navigate a change process is just as important as determining the right career and charting the path to get you there!

 Your Relationship with Success is Proportionate to Your Relationship with Fear/Anxiety